stelliosbonadurer/RGBMatrix/my_programs/fft_program/docs/visualizers.md

 # Visualizers Guide

 The visualizer renders FFT data to the LED matrix.
-There is one unified visualizer with multiple toggleable modes.
+There is one unified visualizer with multiple toggleable modes, including multi-layer support.

 ## Display Modes